tomatohammado/wdi-sample-teach/README.md

 Let's make some cars!

+## We do: Book Constructor

+As a class, let's make a constructor function for a Book and give it two properties, and create a book object.

+How do we start?

 ## Improving the Constructor

 If we look closely at our new objects, we might notice that the `honkHorn` method is duplicated in each object we create.